cloudblue/connect-eaas-core/docs/tutorials/eventsapp/develop.md

 !!! success "Congratulations"
-    :partying_face: your first `Events Application` is ready to be tested :beers:
+    :partying_face: This concludes your `Events Application` creation and your app should be ready for the following tests! :beers: